Dr. Scott A. Ostrow, Lt Col, USAF (Retired)

-In order to meet their individual missions, each military branch must train and indoctrinate their enlisted members.
+To meet their missions, each military branch must train and indoctrinate its enlisted members.
 The initial military indoctrination occurs in Basic (or Recruit) Training.
-Although similar, each branch maintains its own unique Basic Training whose purpose is to transform young men and women into Soldiers, Sailors, Marines, Coast Guardsmen, and Airmen.
-The table below gives a quick comparison of each branch?s Basic Training.
+Although similar, each branch maintains its unique Basic Training, which aims to transform young men and women into Soldiers, Sailors, Marines, Coast Guardsmen, and Airmen.
+The table below gives a quick comparison of each branch’s Basic Training.

 All military branches require trainees (recruits) to pass physical fitness tests.
-The physical requirements vary from branch-to-branch; however, they are all similar.
-Some branches also require trainees to pass a swim test in order to graduate.
-In all cases it is imperative that you prepare for both the physical fitness test and swim test before arriving at Basic Training.
+The physical requirements vary from branch to branch; however, they are all similar.
+Some branches also require trainees to pass a swim test to graduate.
+In all cases, you must prepare for the physical fitness and swim tests before arriving at Basic Training.

-Although Basic Training is a major part of your initial military service, it should not be used as the sole reason for choosing one branch over another, especially if you are considering making the military a career.
+Although Basic Training is a significant part of your initial military service, it should not be used as the sole reason for choosing one branch over another, especially if considering making the military a career.
 Do not base a decision you will need to live with for 20 years based on the first 8 to 12 weeks of your enlistment.

 Branch Length of Training Location(s) Swim Test

 Air Force 8.5 Weeks Lackland Air Force Base, TX No